CyberGWJ/Ecoflow/dual powersupply/README.md

 I will try to update this in the future.

 I printed in ASA with 40% infil.
 Part are in the correct position to be printed.
-No supports needed.
+No supports needed for brace and cross support.
+Support are needed for the psu base.

 ![Dual Power Supplies](images/dual_powersupply.jpg?raw=true "Dual PSU")